kdpuvvadi/blog/_posts/2020-11-02-setup-no-password-login-for-wordpress.md

 ![Trusona](/assets/img/trusona.webp)

 Click on Install and after installation, Activate.
-I’ve already installed the plugin and activated.
+I've already installed the plugin and activated.
 WordPress side of things are done for now.

 To actually use it, install the app on your mobile device **Android** or **iOS**.
 After installing the app, Open the application and touch on hamburger menu and click on Email.
 Add an email used for WordPress user and Click enter and Confirm the Prompt.

 ![email trusona](/assets/img/trusona-email.webp)

 You will receive a confirmation email.
-Confirm the email and you’ll be asked to use Fingerprint on Android or FaceID/TouchID on iOS to make sure you are authenticating.
+Confirm the email and you'll be asked to use Fingerprint on Android or FaceID/TouchID on iOS to make sure you are authenticating.

 Pretty much setup is completed.
 To test the login, logout of WordPress and you will see change in the login screen.

 ![wordpress trusona login](/assets/img/trusona-login-wordpress.webp)

-Click on Login with Trusona, You’ll be navigated to Trusona website and will prompted with QR Code.
+Click on Login with Trusona, You'll be navigated to Trusona website and will prompted with QR Code.
 Open the Trusona Application, Scan the code and Confirm with Fingerprint.FaceID/TouchID.
-You’ll be logged into your WordPress.
+You'll be logged into your WordPress.

-To Actually disable the Password login, Go to *Dashboard > Settings > Trusona* and Make sure you’ve checked Trusona ONLY Mode.
+To Actually disable the Password login, Go to *Dashboard > Settings > Trusona* and Make sure you've checked Trusona ONLY Mode.

 ![trusona options](/assets/img/trusona-options.webp)